Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Results

 \subsection{RQ3: Impact of Synthesizing Training Data}

 Synthesizing vulnerability examples with LLMs offers a promising way to augment real-world vulnerability datasets, potentially addressing data scarcity for underrepresented CWEs.
-Vulnerabilities synthesized using various LLMs could improve different datasets, helping models achieve stronger generalization across multiple vulnerability types.
-To initially explore this hypothesis, we augmented the \dataset training set (containing only real-world data) with synthesized vulnerabilities.
-Specifically, we added 100 new vulnerable samples for each of the Top 25 CWE types using our \rvg approach (\Cref{sec:rvg}).
-It is noted that there is no duplication between the synthesized data and \benchmark, ensuring evaluation integrity.
-We then compared the performance of UniXcoder trained on the original \dataset versus this augmented dataset.
-As shown in \Cref{fig:titanvul}, the inclusion of synthesized data significantly improves performance.
-The model's accuracy improves from 0.767 to 0.874 (a 14.0\% increase), and its F1-score rises from 0.752 to 0.876 (a 16.5\% increase), with consistent gains across nearly all individual CWE categories.
+To explore this hypothesis, we augmented the \dataset training set with synthesized vulnerabilities.
+Specifically, we added 100 new vulnerable samples and their corresponding fixes for each of the 25 CWE types using our \rvg pipeline (\Cref{sec:rvg}).
+There is no duplication between these new synthesized samples and our \benchmark evaluation set, ensuring evaluation integrity.
+We then compared the performance of Qwen2.5-Coder-1.5B trained on the original \dataset versus this augmented dataset.
+As shown in \Cref{fig:titanvul}, the inclusion of synthesized data improves performance.
+The model's accuracy on the ``Real'' portion of \benchmark improves from 0.881(26) to 0.932(7) (a 5.8\% increase), and its accuracy on the ``Synth'' portion rises from 0.785(7) to 0.888(5) (a 13.1\% increase).
+This provides a key insight: adding synthetic training data not only improves performance on other synthetic data but also measurably improves generalization on unseen, real-world vulnerabilities.

 \myparagraph{Targeted Improvement for Under-Representative Weaknesses} The benefits of data synthesis are most pronounced for weaknesses that are rare in the original dataset.
-A clear example is CWE-798 (Hard-Coded Credentials), for which only 21 samples existed in our consolidated dataset (\Cref{fig:cwe25}).
-This data scarcity limited the baseline model to just 0.60 accuracy; however, after augmentation, its accuracy surged to 0.83.
-Conversely, for vulnerabilities where the baseline model was already highly proficient, the gains were more modest.
-For instance, CWE-94 (Code Injection), with a high baseline accuracy of 0.96, saw only a minor increase.
+A clear example is CWE-798 (Hard-Coded Credentials), for which data was scarce.
+This data scarcity limited the baseline model to 0.587(20) accuracy; however, after augmentation, its accuracy surged to 0.863(15), which is one of the most substantial gains observed in the per-CWE analysis.
+Conversely, for vulnerabilities where the baseline model was already highly proficient (e.g., CWE-125), the gains were more modest.
 This demonstrates that data synthesis is a powerful tool for compensating for data scarcity while still offering incremental benefits for well-represented classes.